In The Spotlight

 In our view, Emerging Market countries are better positioned today to withstand increasing funding costs of debt as a result of improved external imbalances and a more stable debt profile.
 As an example, public debt levels in some Emerging Market countries look favorable when compared to Developed Markets.

 Emerging Markets have consistently demonstrated higher gross domestic product (GDP) growth than developed countries through past market cycles.
-Emerging Market growth is expected to outpace Developed Market growth for the foreseeable future.

 The MSCI Emerging Markets Index has evolved since its 1988 inception.
 Today, it includes companies from 23 countries and 11 different sectors, providing investors with access to a robust opportunity set.